MicrosoftDocs/win32/desktop-src/medfound/mf-topology-projectstart-attribute.md

-﻿---
+---
-Description: 'Specifies the stop time for a topology, relative to the start of the first topology in the sequence.' ms.assetid: '7669f97e-87ad-4a64-a2a5-62b8ce450d80'
+Description: Specifies the stop time for a topology, relative to the start of the first topology in the sequence. ms.assetid: 7669f97e-87ad-4a64-a2a5-62b8ce450d80
-title: 'MF\_TOPOLOGY\_PROJECTSTART attribute'
+title: MF\_TOPOLOGY\_PROJECTSTART attribute
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MF\_TOPOLOGY\_PROJECTSTART attribute